mark-summerfield/uxf/README.md

 application knows that points come in pairs.

-A UXF processor has no knowledge of these representations of points or enumerations, but will handle both seamlessly since they are both represented in terms of built-in UXF types.
+A UXF processor has no knowledge of these representations of points or constants (or constants used as enumerations), but will handle both seamlessly since they are both represented in terms of built-in UXF types.
 Nonetheless, an application that reads such UXF data can recognize and convert to and from these representations to and from the actual types.

     uxf 1
     =Point x:real y:real